Clinical education: Student-attorneys representing clients

 Clinical Legal Writing Program

-Students participate in interactive seminars about legal-writing topics, such as letter writing and pleading and discovery drafting.
-Levin also works one on one with students on specific pieces of writing that they are preparing for their cases.
-Clinic students receive "Prescriptions for Healthy Writing," a series of mini-articles about various writing issues and problems compiled by Levin, who also assists clinic faculty with complex and challenging cases.
+Students may participate in interactive seminars about legal-writing topics, such as letter writing and pleading and discovery drafting.
+Prof. Young also works one on one with students on specific pieces of writing that they are preparing for their cases.